emdeann/Paper-CTF/README.md

 ./gradlew run
 ```

 to build the project and immediately use it in a locally hosted server.
+(If you choose this option, you will need to
+agree to the EULA in `run/` after running for the first time).

 ## Compatibility